-Union is part of the Merge Shapes commands in PowerPoint 2016 for Windows, this lets you unite two or more shapes with each other.
+The Union command is part of Merge Shapes commands in PowerPoint 2016 for Mac that lets you unite two or more shapes with each other.
 The benefit of the Shape Union option is that you can quickly create complex shapes that may not have been easy to accomplish otherwise within PowerPoint.
 You can see examples of the Union option in play within Figure 1, below.
 The three examples on the top area of the slide are separate shapes placed over each other.
-The shapes that you see at the bottom of the slide are the same shapes with the Union option applied—resulting in a single, unified shape.
+The shapes that you see at the bottom of the slide are the same shapes with the Union option applied, resulting in a single unified shape.

 Figure 1: Samples showing use of the Union command

 Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Union command.

 - Open a presentation in PowerPoint.
 Insert two or more shapes on your slide and select them as shown in Figure 2.
 With these shapes selected, select the Shape Format tab on the Ribbon (highlighted in blue within Figure 2).

 - Within the Shape Format tab, click the Merge Shapes button (highlighted in red within Figure 2, above).
 This brings up the Merge Shapes gallery as shown in Figure 3.

 Figure 3: Merge Shapes gallery

 - Within the Merge Shapes gallery, click the Union option, as shown in Figure 3, above to unite the selected shapes, as shown in Figure 4.

 Do remember these guidelines for any tasks that involve the usage of this command.
 The Union command:

 - Combines all overlapping and non-overlapping areas of shapes